-Research and Development-To maintain our position at the forefront of protective equipment technology, we operate three sophisticated research and development facilities.
+Research and Development-To maintain our position at the forefront of safety equipment technology, we operate three sophisticated research and development facilities.
 We believe our dedication and commitment to innovation and research and development allow us to produce innovative sophisticated safety products that are often first to market and exceed industry standards.
-In 2006, 2005, and 2004, on a global basis, we spent approximately \$26.0 million, \$21.9 million, and \$22.6 million, respectively, on research and development.
+In 2007, 2006, and 2005, on a global basis, we spent approximately \$30.2 million, \$26.0 million, and \$21.9 million, respectively, on research and development.
 Our engineering groups operate primarily in the United States and Germany, and to a lesser extent in France and Sweden.
 Our global product development teams include cross-geographic and cross-functional members from various areas throughout the company, including research and development, marketing, sales, operations, and quality management.
 These teams are responsible for setting product line strategy based on their understanding of the markets and the technologies, opportunities and challenges they foresee in each product area.
-These teams present their strategies, new product development portfolios, and resource allocation recommendations to our Global Product Leadership Council, made up of executives from our global operations.
-The council refines the recommendations and presents them to our senior executive team, which consists of the chief executive officer, chief financial officer, and presidents of our North American, European, and International segments.
-The senior executive team then establishes resource allocation, corporate alignment, and strategic direction.

 We believe our team-based, cross-geographic and cross-functional approach to new product development is a source of competitive advantage.
 Our approach to the new product development process allows us to tailor our product offerings and product line strategies to satisfy distinct customer preferences and industry regulations that vary across our three geographic segments.